GMLC-TDC/containers/README.md

 ## Mapped Vector containers

 All of these types are basically a vector(or vector like construct) along with a searchable map of some kind.
 The map contains an index and additional terms may be added to existing elements.
 So there is not a 1 to 1 map from search terms to objects.
 The map is either a std::map or unordered_map if the search type can be hashed easily. see MapTraits.
 This may change to use one of the other better performing hash maps in the future.
-It can take an additional template argument to allow reference stability of the objects so may use StableBlockVector in the future
+It can take an additional template argument to allow reference stability of the objects so may use StableBlockVector.

 ### MappedVector

 Just a single element with the objects stored directly

+### StringMappedVector

+Specialization of the MappedVector that uses strings for the mapping and the stableBlockVector for storage for reference stability

 ### MappedPointerVector